DDTSE: Discriminative Diffusion Model for Target Speech Extraction: Introduction

 \section{Introduction}

-\blfootnote{© 20XX IEEE.
-Personal use of this material is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.} The cocktail party effect, also known as ``selective hearing", is the ability to focus on a single speaker or conversation in a noisy environment~\cite{bronkhorst2000cocktail,zmolikova2023neural}.
+The cocktail party effect, also known as ``selective hearing", is the ability to focus on a single speaker or conversation in a noisy environment~\cite{bronkhorst2000cocktail,zmolikova2023neural,qian2018past}.
 Target Speech Extraction (TSE) aims to emulate human capability by isolating the clean speech of the target speaker from a noisy mixture.
-It serves as a valuable tool for enhancing downstream tasks like speech recognition and speaker verification, attracting significant research interests \cite{delcroix2018single,zhang2022enroll}.
+It serves as a valuable tool for enhancing downstream tasks like speech recognition and speaker verification, attracting significant research interests \cite{delcroix2018single,zhang2022enroll,wang2018voicefilter}.

-Discriminative and generative models are two widely used approaches for TSE task.
+Discriminative and generative models are two different approaches for speech enhancement and target speech extraction tasks.
 The former learns the best mapping between inputs and outputs, while the latter learns the target distribution, allowing multiple valid estimates~\cite{lemercier2023analysing}.
-TSE primarily relies on discriminative methods~\cite{han2022dpccn,xu2020spex}.
-Despite the many advances gained from past research, discriminative methods still suffer from producing unnatural speech~\cite{lemercier2023storm, richter2023speech}.
+TSE primarily relies on discriminative methods such as DPCCN~\cite{han2022dpccn}, SpEX~\cite{xu2020spex} and Speakerbeam~\cite{vzmolikova2019speakerbeam}.
+Despite the many advances gained from past research, discriminative methods occasionally show limited generalization abilities towards unseen noise types or speakers~\cite{lemercier2023storm,richter2023speech}.

-Generative methods are capable of generating natural and diverse speech, especially diffusion models attracting much attention~\cite{ho2020denoising,popov2021grad}.
-Previous work has explored the use of diffusion models on speech-processing tasks, but dealing with multi-speaker scenarios and accelerating inference efficiency remain key challenges.
-For example, SGMSE+~\cite{ lemercier2023analysing,richter2023speech,welker2022speech} can only be applied to single-speaker scenarios, DiffSep~\cite{scheibler2023diffusion} only handles fixed number of speakers without background noise, and DiffTSE~\cite{kamo2023target} only focuses on clean multi-speaker scenarios.
-Additionally, these methods are based on the score-based generative model (SGM), so the inference speed is still unsatisfactory~\cite{song2020score}.

-To address constraints of limited application scenarios and inference efficiency, we introduce Diffusion Conditional Expectation Model (DCEM), which features the parameterization of the model by directly predicting clean data.
-To consolidate DCEM with conventional models, we propose Regenerate-DCEM (R-DCEM) inference strategy, which empowers our model to handle not just end-to-end TSE, but also the optimization of speech from existing results.

-Through extensive experiments, we observe that the proposed DCEM achieves higher perceptual quality than discriminative methods, and is robust for unseen tasks.
-Meanwhile, R-DCEM consistently outperforms discriminative models and exhibits potential as a plug-in.
-Experiments demonstrate the efficiency of our approaches, accelerating inference 2x faster than other diffusion-based methods.